For teachers and moderators

 Click the three dots (...) to the right of any notification to:

 Discussion notifications will also send directly to the email address that you use to log in.
 When you receive a discussion notification by email, replying to that email will post your response directly to the discussion thread.

 All unread notifications can be received daily or weekly by email digest (see more below).

 Learners will receive notification by email and in-app notification.

 Learners will be automatically notified...

-When a teacher or moderator has assigned a grade and/or has given them feedback
+When a teacher or moderator has assigned a score and/or has given them feedback.

 Learners will NOT be automatically notified when...